 We are committed to progressing the city's regeneration journey and will oversee the completion of The Forum.
 This ambitious development will be key to delivering a city centre which reflects the aspirations of a modern, sustainable, diverse Gloucester.
-The completed Forum, along with our other regeneration projects and development across the city will make Gloucester a destination city, boosting footfall and income for local businesses and ensuring it is a place that residents can be proud of.
+The completed Forum, along with our other regeneration projects will make Gloucester a destination city, boosting footfall and income for local businesses and ensuring it is a place that residents can be proud of.
 Our city is rich in history, and we know how important our heritage assets, many of which are of national importance, are to our residents.
 We will look for new ways to invest in these assets so that we can preserve them and explore exciting opportunities to bring them back to life.

-- Complete construction on The Forum in accordance with the project plan, ensure income meets expected levels and office occupancy is at least 80%. - Develop masterplans for key sites, including Greyfriars, the Eastgate Quarter and the Northgate area of the city. - Bring forward housing development at Whitefriars, St Oswalds, Wessex House, Spread Eagle Court. - Building on the success of the High Street Heritage Action Zone, explore opportunities to secure further funding to invest in our heritage assets. - Explore opportunities to provide specialist heritage advice into major regeneration projects including, The Fleece Hotel, the Greyfriars development, and Baker's Quay. - 2.
-Deliver a stronger economy, working with stakeholders and partners to create and sustain employment opportunities for local people and attract new workers to the city.
+- Complete construction on The Forum in accordance with the project plan, ensure income meets expected levels and office occupancy is at least 80%. - Develop masterplans for key sites, including Greyfriars, the Eastgate Quarter and the Northgate area of the city. - Bring forward housing development at Whitefriars, St Oswalds, Wessex House, Spreadeagle Court. - Building on the success of the High Street Heritage Action Zone, explore opportunities to secure further funding to invest in our heritage assets. - Explore opportunities to provide specialist heritage advice into major regeneration projects including, The Fleece Hotel, the Greyfriars development, and Baker's Quay.

+2. Deliver a stronger economy, working with stakeholders and partners to create and sustain employment opportunities for local people and attract new workers to the city.

 Gloucester is an ambitious city with a growing population.
 With challenges like climate change, the changing role of the high street and new ways of working following the Covid-19 pandemic, we know that we need to continue to adapt in order to strengthen our economy and create new opportunities in our city.
-We want to make sure that our city has skilled, high-quality jobs for residents and people living in the wider county, as well as ensuring that graduates choose to stay in Gloucester and our young people have a range of employment options available to them.
+We want to make sure that our city has skilled, high-quality jobs for residents and people living in the wider county, as well as ensuring that graduates choose to stay in Gloucester.
 This, coupled with exciting new prospects at The Forum and the Food Dock, will help us promote Gloucester as a leading small city in the South West.

-- Determine Gloucestershire Airport's long-term future and safeguard employment at the site. - Work with the University of Gloucestershire and other academic institutions to create job opportunities for graduates, as well as increasing apprenticeships within the city and supporting entrepreneurs, business start-ups and the self-employed to grow and be successful in the city. - Create employment and skills opportunities from new major developments for local residents. - Support and encourage a vibrant and diverse retail, leisure and cultural presence in the city. - Open the hotel at the Forum and support occupation of all units at the Food Dock.
+- Determine Gloucestershire Airport's long-term future and safeguard employment at the site. - Work with University of Gloucestershire and other academic institutions to create job opportunities for graduates, as well as supporting entrepreneurs, business start ups and the self-employed to grow and be successful in the city. - Create employment and skills opportunities from new major developments for local residents. - Support and encourage a vibrant and diverse retail, leisure and cultural presence in the city. - Open the hotel at the Forum and support occupation of all units at the Food Dock.

-3. Establish Gloucester as a vibrant and distinctive cultural centre, celebrate our rich history and promote an exciting programme of unique festivals, events and exhibitions featuring local artists and performers.
+3. Establish Gloucester as a vibrant and distinctive cultural centre, celebrate our rich history and promote an exciting programme of unique festivals, events and exhibitions featuring exciting local artists and performers.